AfricasTalkingLtd/africastalking-node.js/README.md

 ## Usage

-The package needs to be configured with your Africa's Talking username and API key (which you can get from the dashboard).
+The package needs to be configured with your app username and API key (which you can get from the dashboard).
 In addition to the API key, there are a few other options you can set including the response format.

 ```javascript